arnodelorme/wp15/usecase-2.4/README.md

 ## Analysis pipeline

+### Legal aspects of the software

+MATLAB is commercial software.

+EEGLAB is open source and released under the 2-clause BSD license.

+LIMO MEEG is open-source software released under the MIT License.

+FieldTrip is open source software and released under the GPLv3 license.

+The code that is specific to the analysis pipeline is shared under the CC0 license.

 ### Software installation

 This requires the GitHub wp15 repository, [MATLAB](https://www.mathworks.com) with the [EEGLAB](https://sccn.ucsd.edu/eeglab) external toolbox.
 Once EEGLAB is installed, the [LIMO MEEG master version](https://github.com/LIMO-EEG-Toolbox/limo_tools/tree/master) plugin needs to be installed inside the EEGLAB plugin folder as shown below.